ankeetmaini/food-express/README.md

 ```
 - Since we'll be using [Google Maps](https://maps.google.com/), let's add their [JavaScript API](https://developers.google.com/maps/documentation/javascript/) and see the map in action!
 - But before you could integrate [Google Maps](https://maps.google.com/) you need to get your key.
 [Click here to get the key](https://developers.google.com/maps/documentation/javascript/get-api-key)
-- Once you get the key, copy it, and include their API in the `index.html`.
+- Once you get the key, copy it, and include their JS file in the `index.html`.
 Also add the `<script>` tag for `app.js` which will contain our app's code.
 - We'll also add a CSS file `app.css` for making our app look nice!
 - This is how your `index.html` will look like
 ```html